Sarah T. Hughes: Federal judicial service

 Hughes received a recess appointment from President John F. Kennedy on October 5, 1961, to the United States District Court for the Northern District of Texas, to a new seat authorized by 75 Stat.
 80. She was nominated to the same position by President Kennedy on January 15, 1962.
 She was confirmed by the United States Senate on March 16, 1962, and received her commission on March 17, 1962.
 She was the only female judge appointed by President Kennedy, the first female federal judge in Texas and the third female to serve in the federal judiciary.
 She assumed senior status on August 4, 1975.
-Her service terminated on April 23, 1985, due to her death.
+Her service terminated with her death on April 23, 1985.

 Circumstances of appointment

 The appointment almost did not happen, according to the historian Robert Caro, because the Kennedy administration thought that Hughes was "too old" and they were seeking younger jurists for the lifetime tenure afforded under Article III for federal judgeships.
-Hughes had been a "longtime Johnson ally," and as vice president, Johnson had asked Robert F. Kennedy, the attorney general of the United States and brother of President John F. Kennedy, "to nominate Mrs. Hughes" for the Federal bench, but the United States Justice Department turned him down.
+Hughes had been a "longtime Johnson ally", and as vice president, Johnson had asked Robert F. Kennedy, the attorney general of the United States and brother of President John F. Kennedy, "to nominate Mrs. Hughes" for the Federal bench, but the United States Justice Department turned him down.
 Johnson then offered the job to another attorney.
 However, Hughes was also an ally of the speaker of the House, Sam Rayburn, who held up a bill important to Robert Kennedy until Hughes' appointment was announced.
 Johnson was outraged at the chain of events because it appeared to be an intentional attempt to insult him, and made him look like the "biggest liar and fool in the history of the State of Texas".
 President Kennedy's White House appointments secretary called it a "terrible mistake", citing negligence on the part of Kennedy's staff.
 The story of how Hughes received her appointment made the rounds of Washington, D.C. insiders, including the political gossip columnists Evans and Novak, which hurt Johnson's reputation for political effectiveness.
 Historian Steven Gillon agrees with Caro's story, although it was not cross-cited.

 Women on juries

 Hughes was concerned over the ineligibility of women in Texas to serve on juries even though they had the right to vote.
 She and Helen Edmunds Moore coauthored a proposed amendment that would allow women on juries in Texas, but the bill failed and went nowhere.
 Despite defeat, Hughes became closely identified with this cause and few people were recognized as working harder for this right.
-Due in to part to Hughes's work, Texas women secured the right to serve on juries in 1954.
+Due in part to Hughes's work, Texas women secured the right to serve on juries in 1954.